1940

 met Jack early on in his career.
 Bob and I shared a passion for airline history and he wholly

-with three projects, and at 90 he was just too worn out.
-He also generously offered to connect
+he was involved with three projects, and at 90, he was just too worn out.
+He also generously

 me they had requested and commissioned him to do a book commemorating 75-years of the